Thomas-Clipston/Atari_Breakout_emulation/README.md

 A recreation of the classic breakout game.
 Use a paddle at the bottom of the screen to deflect a ball and destroy the blocks at the top of the screen as it continues to speed up.

 -Coded using processing 3 and java
--Note: Requires processing 3 to run
+\n-Note: Requires processing 3 to run

 Features
 ---------